Sierra McClain Selected as 2023 Joseph Rago Memorial Fellow for Excellence in Journalism

-Michael Lucchese, PPF ’22, wrote a piece for Washington Examiner in which he is describing that free trade is a strategic imperative for the US.
+Michael Lucchese, PPF ’22, wrote a piece for Washington Examiner in which he describes how free trade is a strategic imperative for the U.S.

 Jack Butler, Novak ’22, was interviewed for Acton’s podcast about the rise of new paganism, the subject of his recent article.

 The entire TFAS team is thrilled to see the lifelong bonds that TFAS students form with their mentors during their time with TFAS.